Population: 7.2 million

 In fact, no trip to Tenerife is complete without a visit to its capital, Santa Cruz.
 Set in the foot of the Anaga Mountains; the historic port is perhaps the most well-known area of the city.
 However, the city is also great for shopping – just take a trip to Plaza de España or Plaza de Candelaria and you’ll see! – as well as being home to the beautiful Playa de Las Teresitas beach, which is lined with palm trees and is pure bliss.

-Of course, once you've decided where you want to go and have booked your holiday, you'll need to arrange your travel money.
+Of course, once you've decided where you want to go and have booked your holiday, you'll need to arrange your travel money, or find out more about the Euro exchange rate.
 If beach breaks aren't your thing, but you want to discover somewhere new, then take a look at our alternative European city breaks.
 If you're looking for a low cost trip with a little luxury, then you might want to consider home sharing on your next adventure - read more about it here.

 Remember, do not buy what you can’t afford, and think carefully before taking out a loan for any non-essential purchases.